nikp123/xava/README.md

  * ``opengl`` uses your GPU for accelerated graphics (but can be demanding on the system)
- * ``cairo`` doesn't use your GPU, but can be CPU-heavy if too much is enabled
+ * ``cairo`` doesn't use your GPU, but can be CPU-heavy if too many options/effects are used

 Selecting any of those would automatically load the appropriate window backend for you.
-But in case you don't like that, you can specify the backend before it:
+But in case you don't like that, you can specify the backend manually:

 For example:
  * Windows uses ``win``